Calcidiscus leptoporus

 Calcidiscus leptoporus is a coccolithophore species found extensively globally both in the oceans and in the fossil record, which dates back to the Early Miocene.
 C. leptoporus, like all coccolithophores, is a unicellular marine phytoplankton within the phylum Haptophyta, which is surrounded by calcium carbonate plates called coccoliths.

 There is a lot of morphological variation in C. leptoporus, with well documented, distinct morphotypes.
-Intraspecies variation is common among coccolithophores, and the variation within C. leptoporus has lead them to be frequently used as an example species in research of biodiversity of coccolithophores and marine plankton in general.
+Intraspecies variation is common among coccolithophores, and the variation within C. leptoporus has led them to be frequently used as an example species in research of biodiversity of coccolithophores and marine plankton in general.

 As a prominent and calcite-dense species of coccolithophore, C. leptoporus plays a significant role in the cycling of calcium carbonate in the oceans and in sequestering atmospheric CO_{2} into the ocean, though its calcification patterns, distribution, and growth are impacted by environmental factors like temperature, seasonality, and ocean chemistry.
 There is potential for making inferences of prehistoric environmental changes based on the size and dating of fossilized C. leptoporus coccoliths, though this is a developing field.